taogen-docs/resources-of-learning/directions/java-resources.md

 - Hands-On Microservices with Spring Boot and Spring Cloud (2019) by Magnus Larsson
 - Modernizing Enterprise Java: A Concise Cloud Native Guide for Developers (2021) by Markus Eisele, Natale Vinto
 - Cloud Native Spring in Action: with Spring Boot and Kubernetes (2022) by Thomas Vitale.
 (It was not published yet.
 But it's comming soon.)

-Microservices

-- **Building Microservices: Designing Fine-Grained Systems** (2nd, 2021) by Sam Newman
-- **Monolith to Microservices: Evolutionary Patterns to Transform Your Monolith** (2019) by Sam Newman
-- Microservices in Action by Morgan Bruce

 Others